26 May, 2000; by Kara Ziehl, UWEC Junior

 Clichés work against original communication.
 People value creative talent.
 They want to see work that rises above the norm.
 When they see a work without clichés, they know the writer has worked his or her tail off, doing whatever it takes to be original.
 When they see a work full to the brim with clichés, they feel that the writer is not showing them anything above the ordinary.
 (In case you hadn’t noticed, this paragraph is chock full of clichés… I’ll bet you were bored to tears.)

 Clichés dull meaning.
-Because clichéd writing sounds so familiar, people can complete finish whole lines without even reading them.
+Because clichéd writing sounds so familiar, people can finish whole lines without even reading them.
 If they don’t bother to read your poem, they certainly won’t stop to think about it.
 If they do not stop to think about your poem, they will never encounter the deeper meanings that mark the work of an accomplished poet.

 Examples of Clichés: